 Click Add to Slack and select the workspace you want Float activity messages sent to.
 If you're not already logged into your Slack account, you'll be prompted to enter your credentials.

-Now, whenever someone makes a change to your schedule, you'll see a live update in Slack.
+Now, whenever someone changes your schedule, you'll see a live update in Slack.

-Supported activities include any additions or changes to task assignments, time off assignments, projects, or team members.
+Supported activities include additions or changes to task assignments, time off assignments, projects, or team members.

 💡 Here's a tip: Select the Add to Slack button again from the Team settings page to choose a different Slack channel.